Sick0stro/ocean_integrity/README.md

-  add column if not exists upload_date date, add column if not exists uploaded_by text, add column if not exists status text default 'new', add column if not exists plastiks_collection_id bigint, add column if not exists plastiks_collection_address text, add column if not exists plastiks_metadata_hash text,
+  add column if not exists upload_date date, add column if not exists uploaded_by text, add column if not exists status text default 'new', add column if not exists human_verified boolean default false,  -- HUMAN VERIFICATION add column if not exists verified_at timestamptz,               -- VERIFICATION TIMESTAMP add column if not exists plastiks_collection_id bigint, add column if not exists plastiks_collection_address text, add column if not exists plastiks_metadata_hash text,